Under Buffett's wing, U.S. fuel retailer Pilot leaps into oil trading, eyes refining

 This year, it has expanded the business by adding financial trading and Mexican diesel supply experts from Noble Group, Vitol and Exxon Mobil XOM.N, said people familiar with the company.

-Pilot is buying 750,000 barrels of diesel and gasoline per day for its U.S. operations and the expansion into Latin America "gives us a good outlet for our product," said Konar.
+Pilot is trading 750,000 barrels of diesel and gasoline per day for its U.S. operations, and the expansion into Latin America "gives us a good outlet for our product," said Konar.

 The push into Latin America also comes as other traders are mired in scandals there.